f4exb/sdrangel-docker/sdrangel/readme.md

 <h2>Options of the run.sh command</h2>

   - `-g` run a GUI flavor (use with `-f vanilla` (default) or `-f nvidia`).
 Without this option it is expected to run a server flavor (`-f server16`or `-f server24`)
+  - `-H` use the host network.
+The address of the interface is specified as the argument Ex: `-H 192.168.0.1`.
+This configuration is useful if you want to use UDP multicast since multicast is not supported in Docker networks
   - `-f` image flavor.
 Can be any of:
     - `vanilla`: default.
 Non specific GUI flavor
     - `nvidia`: GUI flavor specific to Nvidia graphics cards